 REM sleep occurs in a series of episodes over the course of a night’s sleep.
 As the night progresses, episodes of REM get longer, with most REM occurring in the last third of the night.
 When your sleep is shortchanged, your brain doesn’t get the benefit of this restorative work, and your emotional life can suffer.

 You Have a More Negative Outlook

 Knowing how our brain’s emotional centers are affected by lack of sleep, it’s not difficult to imagine how sleep deprivation can contribute to a more negative mindset.
 Sleeping poorly makes us focus more on the negative, and increases what psychologists call repetitive negative thinking: that’s when your mind is stuck in a negative place, going over the same frustrated thoughts again and again.
 Repetitive negative thoughts are intrusive, difficult to control, and can have a major impact on how you feel and function.
 They’re also linked to the development of the mood disorders depression and anxiety.

-A new study shows that sleep deprived people have more repetitive negative thoughts, and are less able to control their minds’ fixation on the negative than their better-rested counterparts.
 Scientists also found that the greater the sleep deprivation, the more difficult it was for people to turn their minds away from ruminating on negative thoughts, feelings, and experiences.
 No one would ever choose to have a mind that’s trapped in a cycle of negative thinking.
 Unfortunately, when you’re chronically short on sleep, that’s what happens—and it can be a difficult cycle to break.